 The ducks continue to bob.

 Quack quack quack said the duck.
 Quack.
-I loaded the dart into the blue plastic tube.
-Ronald had gone to Walmart and purchased a blue blow gun for $8 plus tax.
+I loaded the dart into the red metal tube.
+Ronald had gone to Walmart and purchased a red blow gun for $8 plus tax.
 Quack.
 We gently bobbed with the waves and with the duck.
 Quack quack quack.
 I took aim, raised the tube to my mouth, trained the sights on the duck’s small bobbing grey-green head.
 It pecked down into the water, righted itself again.
 I closed my eyes.
 The sun’s afterglow remained.
 My eyes opened.
 I formed my mouth around the tube.
 Phhu: I blew into the tube and with a hollow echo of air the dart flew, beginning its trajectory above the ducks head, gravity at 9.8 meters per second per second and the dart reached an apex before beginning its decent and the dart was incoming and the duck just quack quacked oblivious to its incoming oblivion — I am doom I am doom I am doom doom you duck doom!
 And the duck bobbed on and the dart flew high, into the bushes just beyond.

 I was relieved to miss.
 Søren Kierkegaard said that time and eternity intersect in the moment of existential choice, wherein I decide, and so cast my being into the inhuman maw of the one great scorer.
 He said we make decisions in our life, wherein freedom and limitation are enacted both; my friend, a Kierkegaard aficionado, once described this in terms of the moment before and after jumping from the diving-board.
 To whom or what did you give yourself up to, exactly?
 How does it feel to put your life entirely in the hands of the Gods?
 Thrilling?
 Exposed?
 Human?